 Dover – Once again thousands of Delawareans will be hitting the road to visit family and friends and even do some after Thanksgiving shopping.
 The Office of Highway Safety wants to remind motorists as they travel this holiday season to buckle up, practice patience behind the wheel, and if partaking in some holiday ‘spirits’ use a designated driver because Delaware law enforcement will be on high alert to make sure you arrive safely to your destination.

-Tuesday November 20th will begin the Delaware Office of Highway Safety’s 14th annual Safe Family Holiday Campaign.
-Safe Family Holiday enforcement activities over the next six weeks will include 22 law enforcement agencies statewide conducting overtime patrols focusing on aggressive & impaired driving, and seat belt use.
+Wednesday November 27th will begin the Delaware Office of Highway Safety’s 15th annual Safe Family Holiday Campaign.
+Safe Family Holiday enforcement activities over the next six weeks will include 28 local law enforcement agencies statewide & Delaware State Police conducting overtime patrols focusing on aggressive & impaired driving, and seat belt use.

-Overtime aggressive driving enforcement will run November 20th through December 1st and seat belt enforcement begins December 2nd and runs through December 15th.
-The DUI saturation patrols will begin November 21st and will run through the entire holiday season and will supplement already scheduled Checkpoint Strikeforce DUI checkpoints.
+Overtime aggressive driving enforcement will run November 26th– December 7th, and then again from December 19th-28th.
+Seat belt enforcement begins December 11th and runs through December 19th.
+The DUI saturation patrols will begin November 27th and will run through the entire holiday season and will supplement already scheduled Checkpoint Strikeforce DUI checkpoints.

-There are three DUI checkpoints scheduled for the Thanksgiving holiday as follows:
+There is one DUI checkpoint scheduled for the Thanksgiving holiday as follows:

 Over the last decade, several public awareness activities have become Safe Family Holiday traditions including the OHS “Mocktail” party and the DUI Tree project.
 “Mocktails” are non-alcoholic cocktail parties, where safety information, responsible party hosting tips, and samples of “smart” party foods will be provided for employees.
-OHS first Mocktail event this holiday season was held at State Farm Insurance in Lewes and more will be held with Seiberlich Trane, AI Dupont Hospital, Christiana Hospital, Beebe Medical Center, and Dover Downs.
+Get your Mocktail party guide online at http://ohs.delaware.gov/pdfs/2013/mocktail/Safe-Sober_MocktailUpdate_HolidaySeason.pdf.

-The DUI Tree memorializes alcohol-related deaths and injuries during the campaign period by placing colored light bulbs on the tree to represent each victim.
-There are four DUI Trees and this year they will have a permanent home with some of the highway safety corporate partners.
-The trees will be set up the week of Thanksgiving at Kent General Hospital in Dover, Beebe Medical Center in Lewes, Dover Downs Hotel & Casino, and A.I.
-DuPont Hospital in Wilmington.
-New this year OHS has created a virtual DUI Tree for the public at www.DUIRealTime.com/Safe-Holidays.
-Last year, 2 people were killed and 27 were injured in alcohol-related crashes in Delaware during the holiday season.
+The DUI Tree memorializes those who were injured or killed in an alcohol-related crash during the campaign period by placing colored light bulbs on the tree to represent each victim.
+Several OHS corporate partners have volunteered to set up and display the trees at their locations to remind employees to be safe this holiday season.
+OHS has created a virtual DUI Tree for the public at www.DUIRealTime.com/Safe-Holidays.
+Last year, 3 people were killed and 54 were injured in alcohol-related crashes in Delaware during the holiday season.

 The Safe Family Holiday Campaign, which runs from Thanksgiving Eve to New Year’s Day, in conjunction with the Checkpoint Strikeforce campaign, is OHS’ major traffic safety initiative for the holiday season.
 It includes a combination of high visibility enforcement, public awareness activities, and media messaging aimed at stopping impaired and other dangerous drivers.

-For more information on these or any of our other Safe Family Holiday campaign efforts follow us on Twitter @DEHighwaySafe, visit our website for updates at www.ohs.delaware.gov, www.DUIRealTime.com/Safe-Holidays or Like us on Facebook at www.facebook.com/ArriveAliveDE.Related Topics: aggressive driving • checkpoint • dui • safe family holiday • seat belts • traffic enforcement • traffic safety
+For more information on these or any of our other Safe Family Holiday campaign efforts follow us on Twitter @DEHighwaySafe, visit our website for updates at www.ohs.delaware.gov, www.DUIRealTime.com/Safe-Holidays or Like us on Facebook at www.facebook.com/ArriveAliveDE.Related Topics: aggressive driving • dui • Office of Highway Safety • safe family holiday • seat belts • traffic enforcement